Beef Liver. A Complete Guide: Functional Food & Ultimate Supplement

 - Take one to two per day.
 These are literally tasteless because of the freezing.

-This is a great and safe way to get raw liver into your daily diet to avail of all the amazing nutrients.
+This is a very common way to get raw liver into your daily diet to avail of all the nutrients.
 As the liver is near frozen, there is barely any taste whatsoever.
-A very easy way to benefit from a liver daily intake.

 Is It Safe to Eat Raw Liver?